-Trumpeter Mannie Klein (pictured above in 1973), was born in New York City on February 4, 1908.
+Trumpeter Mannie Klein (pictured above), was born in New York City on February 4, 1908.
 The silent film presented below was shot at his 25th birthday party on February 4, 1933.
 As you will see, it contains many notable musicians.
 (I can identify, in addition to Mannie Klein, Jimmy and Tommy Dorsey, Jerry Colonna and Lennie Hayton.)
 They all worked together in the early 1930s in the Manhattan radio and recording studios, and made a great deal of money doing it.
 In addition, there are many pretty ladies (the one sitting next to Jerry Colonna is his wife Flo), a lot of smoking and drinking, fooling around and clowning for the camera.
 The first part of the film, presumably the cocktail hour, includes much kissing and provocative posing.
 Watching this is an exercise in voyeurism, twenty years before Alfred Hitchock’s Rear Window.
 Later, the partiers are seated at a dining table.
 It is in this segment that we see Jerry Colonna and Jimmy Dorsey affecting a monocle, Tommy Dorsey barking, Lennie Hayton bowing, and other revelry.

 It is my hope that the visitors to swingandbeyond.com will be able to identify more of the people in this film.
 If you are able to do so, please post your identifications.
 History will be richer for it.